Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Approach

-{\bf Advantages of Curriculum Data Synthesis}.
-The proposed {\texttt{CDA}} enjoys several advantages: (1) Stabilized training: Curriculum synthesis can provide a more stable training process as it reduces drastic loss fluctuations that can occur when the learning procedure encounters a challenging sample early on.
-(2) Better generalization: By gradually increasing the difficulty, the synthetic data can potentially achieve better generalization on diverse model architectures in post-training.
-It reduces the chance of the synthesis getting stuck in poor local minima early in the training process.
-(3) Avoid overfitting: By ensuring that the synthetic data is well-tuned on simpler examples before encountering outliers or more challenging data, there is a potential to reduce overfitting.
-This is because the foundational concepts are solidified before the synthetic data tries to over-adjust for rare or complicated samples.
-This is examined empirically in our experiments.
+{\bf Advantages of Global-to-local Synthesis}.
+The proposed {\texttt{CDA}} enjoys several advantages: {\bf (1)} Stabilized training: Curriculum synthesis can provide a more stable training process as it reduces drastic loss fluctuations that can occur when the learning procedure encounters a challenging sample early on. {\bf (2)} Better generalization: By gradually increasing the difficulty, the synthetic data can potentially achieve better generalization on diverse model architectures in post-training.
+It reduces the chance of the synthesis getting stuck in poor local minima early in the training process. {\bf (3)} Avoid overfitting: By ensuring that the synthetic data is well-tuned on simpler examples before encountering outliers or more challenging data, there is a potential to reduce overfitting.
+Specifically, {\em better generalization} here refers to the ability of models trained on the distilled datasets to perform well across a wider range of evaluation scenarios.
+However, {\em avoiding overfitting} particularly refers to our curriculum strategy during the distillation process, where we use a flexible region update in each iteration to prevent overfitting that could occur with a fixed region update.